tfausak/octane/README.markdown

 Replays][] parses tens of thousands of replays with it.
 Octane parses most replays in less than 5 seconds.
 It outputs easy-to-read JSON.

+If you also want to generate replays, consider using [Rattletrap][] instead.

 Octane has a command-line interface.
 To get it, download and unpack [the latest release][] for your platform.
 You can run the executable one of three ways: